Marabii/ProjectTB/instructions.md

 - You need to run a small web server, use the script `./run_server.py` at the root of the repository.
 It uses python 3, make sure you have python 3 installed on you machine as it's a prerequisite for this course.
+- Run the `./compile_css.sh` script to transform the SCSS source into CSS
 - Access your webpage with the URLs http://localhost:8000/integration/about.html and http://localhost:8000/integration/login.html